White scores 20, commits 9 TOs, Bulls beat Cavaliers 108-103

 The Cavaliers hung in, with Love hitting from beyond the arc to cut it to 103-101 with 1:26 left.
 Carter then hit two free throws for Chicago.

-The Bulls called their final two timeouts with 52 seconds remaining – to avoid an eight-second violation and then advance the ball to halfcourt, Boylen said – only to commit a turnover.
+The Bulls called their final two timeouts with 52 seconds remaining and turned the ball over.

 That led to a tip-in for Drummond.
 A soaring Harrison then rebounded a miss by White and hit two free throws with 13.2 seconds left to boost the Bulls’ lead to 107-103.